QuantEcon/Bookshelf/README.md

         module.exports = ids;

+In addition to these files, you will need to spin up your own instance of a Mongo database.

-Once you have made these files, you can use the commands to get the server up and running.
+Once you have done this, you can use the commands to get the server up and running.

 ### Testing
 Please review existing issues before submitting a new one.
 If no related issue exists, feel free to create a new one.